 Customer Conversion Rate

 The Customer Conversion Rate is a great metric to know how well you are doing to turn prospects into customers of your product.
 A small increase in the customer conversion rate can increase your revenues significantly.
 It is the percentage of prospects who end up converting to paid customers.
-It is measured by taking the number of leads in a particular month and dividing that by the number of new customers added during that month.
+It is measured by taking the number of new customers added a particular month and dividing that by the number of leads added during that month.

 Average Revenue Per User (ARPU)

 Average Revenue Per User or ARPU is the amount of money you get from a customer on an average every month.
 If your pricing remains constant and yet you are getting more ARPU with every passing month, it means what you and your team is doing to generate more value, is working.
 Better marketing and customer support can help in this regard.